lucaspicinini/bookaholic/README.md

 - Maven
 - Postgres

-Install
+Install and Run
 -------------------

 Clone the repository to your machine:

     git clone https://github.com/lucaspicinini/bookaholic.git

-Navigate to the project folder:
+Navigate to the project directory:

     cd bookaholic

+Set your environment variables in the `application.properties` file:

+    cd bookaholic/src/main/resources && ls

+Go to the project directory again...

+    cd bookaholic

-Install the project dependencies using Maven:
+and install the dependencies using this Maven command:

     mvn clean install